 Aggression is any behavior intended to harm others.
 The harm can be physical or psychological.
 Here, the key word is ‘intended’ because unintended harm is not aggression.
 For instance, accidental harm like hitting someone with your car is not aggression.
 Punching someone definitely is.
 It gets blurry and controversial when we talk about the different …

-People usually prefer romantic partners in the same age range as them.
+People usually prefer romantic partners in the same age range as themselves.
 It makes sense because we’re more exposed to people in our age range through school, university, and jobs.
-People similar in age tend to have similar mate values, i.e., how valuable they’re in the dating marketplace.
-While most people would love to pair …
+People similar in age tend to have similar mate values, i.e., how valuable they are in the dating marketplace.
+While most people would love to …

 While both men and women play games in relationships, women seem to get called out more on their games than men do.
 Most men are pretty straightforward when it comes to relationships and expect women to be the same.
 So, when they see women playing games, they get pissed.
 They find it hard to wrap …